ciciwoolf/trial-app/README.md

 ### Assumptions
 - I envisioned this demo app to be used in a Grade 8 Physical Sciences classroom.
-- Users (students and teachers) have basic familiarity with web navigation.
+- Users (students and teachers) know how to navigate the web.
 - NASA APIs are available, responsive, and do not require authentication for demo purposes.
 - The classroom has internet access.
 - The UI is designed for desktop and modern tablet browsers, but you can access the table on mobile.